 Sub Club regular Ida became my new favourite artist in 2020 thanks to her mix on Stamp The Wax’s Digger Directory series.

-Blueprint #008 breaks down how Ida marketed the mix on Instagram and how Stamp The Wax sent the mix out to their newsletter subscribers.
+This week’s Blueprint breaks down how Ida marketed the mix on Instagram and how Stamp The Wax sent the mix out to their newsletter subscribers.

 Remember, the blueprint to success is right in front of you.
 You just have to look in the right places.